25Ericcheong/25Ericcheong/README.md

 <h3>Put on hold (only sadness)</h3>
 - To build a project with the MERN stack (will probably be used to remember places of where I want to go eat and where I have been eating)
 <br>
 - Complete tiny frontend project with images of Japan!
+(On it)